lazaronixon/react-native-turbolinks/README.md

 #### `dismiss()`
 Dismiss a overlaped view presented by visiting a component with modal option.

+#### `back()`
+Trigger a native back event.
+For example if you using a custom navbar and need to provide a back button.

+#### `setNavigationBarStyle({titleTextColor, subTitleTextColor, barTintColor, tintColor})`(iOS Only)
+Set style for navigation bar on iOS.
+For android set your style on `android/app/src/main/res/values/styles.xml`.

+#### `setLoadingStyle({color, backgroundColor})` (iOS Only)
+Set style for Activity Indicator View.
+For android set your style on `android/app/src/main/res/values/styles.xml`.

+#### `setNavigationBarHidden(boolean)`
+Hidden navigation bar.
+For example if you want to use a web navbar.
+(Default false)

 #### `addEventListener(eventName, handler)`
 Adds an event handler.
 Supported events:
-- `onVisit`: Fires when you tap a Turbolinks-enabled link or call Turbolinks.visit(...).
+- `turbolinksVisit`: Fires when you tap a Turbolinks-enabled link or call Turbolinks.visit(...).
 The argument to the event handler is an object with keys: `url, path, action`.
-- `onError`: Fires when your visit’s network request fails.The argument to the event handler is an object with keys: `code, statusCode, description`.
+- `turbolinksError`: Fires when your visit’s network request fails.The argument to the event handler is an object with keys: `code, statusCode, description`.
-- `onMessage`: Fires when you send messages from JavaScript to your native application.
+- `turbolinksMessage`: Fires when you send messages from JavaScript to your native application.
 The argument to the event handler is a string with the message.
+- `turbolinksTitlePress`: Fires when you tap view title.
+The arguments to the event handler is an object with keys: `url, path, component`.
+- `turbolinksActionPress`: Fire when a action is tapped.
+The arguments to the event is a integer with the action id.
+- `turbolinksLeftButtonPress:` Fire when left button item on iOS is tapped.
+The arguments to the event handler is an object with keys: `url, path, component`.

 #### `removeEventListener(eventName, handler)`
 Removes the listener for given event.